-Against the backdrop of digitalization and the associated changes, we must secure our future viability and competitiveness in the long term.
-This process is connected to complex staff restructuring.
+These changes are also accompanied by complex personnel restructuring.
 We are creating new jobs in growth fields and are training qualified personnel to fill these positions.
 Other areas are the focus of restructuring activities involving workforce reduction.
-We make sure that all restructuring measures are implemented in a socially responsible way for our employees.
-In doing so, we support them in the best way possible on our journey to a digitalized working world.
+We make sure that all staff restructuring measures are implemented in a socially responsible way for our employees.

-The personnel service provider Vivento has provided support for implementing staff restructuring at Deutsche Telekom in Germany for many years.
+The HR service provider Vivento has provided us with support for implementing staff restructuring in Germany for many years.
 Since 2013, Vivento has been exclusively responsible for providing support and placement services for civil servants.
-In 2019, the focus was primarily on transfers of civil servants to the Customs Office, the armed forces, and the Federal Central Tax Office.
-Employees were assisted in finding positions with federal, state, and local administrative authorities.
-321 civil servants (FTE) employed at Deutsche Telekom in Germany opted for a permanent transfer to federal, state, or local authorities in 2019.
-Since Vivento was established 16 years ago, it has helped more than 52,000 employees (FTE; as at December 31, 2019) to gain a new role.
+149 civil servants employed at Deutsche Telekom in Germany opted for a permanent transfer to federal, state, or local authorities in 2020.
+The focus was primarily on transfers of civil servants to the the armed forces, the Customs Office, and the Federal Police Force.
+Employees were assisted in finding positions with administrative authorities.
+Since Vivento was established 17 years ago, the HR service provider has helped more than 52,500 employees (full-time equivalents, FTEs ; as at: December 31, 2020) to gain a new perspective.

-Surplus staff have been looked after for several years in the segments, including T-Systems or Telekom Deutschland: the segments offer a special consulting concept for professional reorientation.
-Employees are accompanied and supported holistically from an early stage in their change process with the aim of finding permanent new employment.
+Surplus personnel have been looked after for several years in the segments, including T-Systems or Telekom Deutschland: They offer a special consulting concept for professional reorientation.
+They give employees in the change process prompt and comprehensive support – with the goal of finding permanent new employment.

 You can find further information in the HR Factbook.Reporting against standards

-The fluctuation rate in Germany increased slightly compared to 2018 and was 2.23%.
-Internationally, however, it has fallen compared with 2018.
-At Group level, it also increased slightly due to the increase in Germany and stood at 5.32% in 2019.
+The fluctuation rate in Germany decreased slightly compared to 2019 and was 1.98 percent.
+Internationally it has also fallen compared with 2019.
+At Group level, it also decreased slightly due to the decrease in Germany and internationally and stood at 3.94 percent in 2020.